2023 Best Value Neurobiology & Neurosciences Bachelor's Degree Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality for a Bachelor's in Neurobiology & Neurosciences

-UT Austin undergraduate students pay an average of $40,996 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UT Austin are $40,996 a year.
 While working on their Bachelor's Degree, neurobiology majors at UT Austin accumulate an average of around $23,283 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $337.

-UT Austin not only placed well in our value ranking, but it is also #2 on our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in the Southwest Region list.
+UT Austin also took the #2 spot in our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in the Southwest Region rankings.

 Texas A&M College Station undergraduate students pay an average of $38,855 in tuition and fees each year.